 Many stitches have alternative names; these are also listed and included in the index as a useful reference aid.

-Please feel free to comment below if you have favorite hand embroidery stitches you would like to mention.
+Please feel free to comment below if you have a favorite hand embroidery stitch you would like to mention.

 If you would prefer a faster method of getting those embroidery designs made, why not look at an Embroidery Machine?